quchen/voron/buildlog.md

 and considered just routing it outside.
 The Voron devs thought of everything it seems!

+**Note from the future:** The Klicky holder isn’t parallel to, well, anything.
+Make sure when checking the Klicky later that it’s parallel to the bed, otherwise the effective switch height will be different, which gave me nozzle calibration issues bad enough to visibly scratch my bed with the nozzle.

 ![](pictures/2022-10-31/4_klicky-probe.jpg)

 Bolted on the front, and mechanical assembly is done!
 It looks like a Voron now!